sgalic/pypeplot/README.md

     seq 100 | awk '{print $i, $i*2, $i*3}' | pypeplot --tee --columns 0 2 | pypeplot --columns 1

-This may be useful if the output are of different orders of magnitude of should be logically separated.
+This may be useful if the output are of different orders of magnitude or should be logically separated.

 The x-value of each dataset is assumed to be implicitly encoded by the